Bin-Huang/chatbox/README.md

 <span>Chatbox</span>
 </h1>
 <p align="center">
-    <em>Your Ultimate AI Copilot on the Desktop. <br />Chatbox is a desktop client for ChatGPT, Claude and other cutting-edge LLM models, available on Windows, Mac, Linux</em>
+    <em>Your Ultimate AI Copilot on the Desktop. <br />Chatbox is a desktop client for ChatGPT, Claude and other LLMs, available on Windows, Mac, Linux</em>
 </p>

 <p align="center">